50 exciting indoor adventures for when it's raining in Abu Dhabi

 The fun stuff

-A brand new ‘digital paintball’ experience has just opened in Abu Dhabi’s Marina Mall and it looks like a solid bullseye for the Call of Duty generation.
+This ‘digital paintball’ experience in Abu Dhabi’s Marina Mall looks like a solid bullseye for the Call of Duty generation.
 There are a few different ways you can play at Battle Park — gather the squad for iBattle, a team deathmatch spawned in an abandoned prison-themed layout, from Dhs75 for a 20 minute game.
 There’s also a virtual shooting simulator with sessions priced from Dhs40, and target shooting from Dhs50.

 Marina Mall Floor 2.
 Tel: (800) 228853, @battlepark.official